§ 20-37.6. Parking privileges for handicapped drivers and passengers.

 (c3) It shall be unlawful to sell a distinguishing license plate, a removable windshield placard, or a temporary removable windshield placard issued pursuant to this section.
 A violation of this subsection shall be a Class 2 misdemeanor and may be punished pursuant to G.S.
 20-176(c) and (c1).

 (d) Designation of Parking Spaces. - Designation of parking spaces for handicapped persons on streets and public vehicular areas shall comply with G.S.
 136-30.
 A sign designating a parking space for handicapped persons shall state the maximum penalty for parking in the space in violation of the law.
+For purposes of this section, a parking space designated for handicapped persons includes clearly marked access aisles, and all provisions, restrictions, and penalties applicable to parking in spaces designated for handicapped persons also apply to clearly marked access aisles.

 (d1) Repealed by Session Laws 1991, c.
 530, s.
 4.